xenya52/fmc003_dongle_api/README.md

 Overview
 ---------

 This repository provides a REST API to fetch data from the database of your choice and make it available as easy-to-understand RESTful APIs.
+To use this repo its necessary to host MongoDB in some way.
+I decided to host it with a docker compose file because its the simpliest way.

 Table of Contents
 ---------